Root CanalWallace J. Bellamy, DMD2017-11-01T17:02:10-07:00

 Root Canal Elk Grove, CA

-It’s understandable that you might feel a bit anxious when you hear “root canal,” but with modern anesthetics you’ll rarely be in any pain and it is a necessary procedure to save your tooth.
-Below we answer some of the frequently asked questions associated with root canals.
+It’s understandable that you might feel a bit anxious when you hear “root canal,” but with modern anesthetics, you’ll rarely be in any pain and it is a necessary procedure to save your tooth.
+Below we answer some of the frequently asked questions (FAQ) associated with root canals.

 Underneath your tooth’s outer enamel and within the dentin is an area of soft tissue called the pulp, which carries the tooth’s nerves, veins, arteries and lymph vessels.
 Root canals are very small, thin divisions that branch off from the top pulp chamber down to the tip of the root.
 A tooth has at least one but no more than four root canals.